-In the Third Grade Instruments unit, students will explore classroom instruments with the intention to practice the musical skills gained in units 1-3.
+In the Fifth Grade Instruments unit, students will explore classroom instruments with the intention to practice the musical skills gained in units 1-3.
 Students will experience a variety of activities designed to encourage proper playing technique, creativity, and musical expression.
-The soprano recorder is the primary instrument during this unit of study.
-Students will also explore various types of pitched (Orff) percussion instruments and unpitched percussion instruments to reinforce key concepts and create musical ideas.
+Students will explore various types of pitched (Orff) percussion instruments and unpitched percussion instruments to reinforce key concepts and create musical ideas.